Eden567Ma/DNA-Sequence-Alignment/README.md

 # DNA-Sequence-Alignment

-_The code have comments to understand every step_
+_The code has comments to understand every step_